Shoqaratio/fortnite-build/README.md

 # Fortnite Builds ⚔️

-One of the largest directories for downloading Fortnite versions/builds (perhaps even the fastest) 💨.
+One of the fastest directories for downloading Fortnite versions/builds (perhaps even the largest) 💨.

 ### ⚠️ **THIS IS UNDER DEVELOPMENT!** ⚠️
 **Please note that not all builds are available here yet!**